 It was simply because between sightseeings, I had been thinking a lot.
 I had been thinking about what the future would hold for us.
 What would happen next.
 What my next step should be.

 There were just lots of questions in my mind and lots of uncertainties ahead.

-She’s Thai.
+Well, she’s Thai.
 And me, Malaysian.
 We love each other very much.
 Some of my friends probably think we’re just in the early stages of falling in love.
 But we’re not.